 Whew!
 Oh, and did I mention that this was to be a surprise for the teachers?!?
 That’s why I had to keep this project quiet and I couldn’t start work until school was out and the teachers were off for the summer.

-So the first thing I did was meet with the principal, who is one of the coolest, nicest people I’ve met, to talk about the design plan.
+So the first thing I did was meet with the principal to talk about the design plan.
 I asked her what she wanted for the room.
 Here’s what she said:

 - A style that was “vintage modern”;